funasoul/FunalabPorts/README.md

 Local Portfile Repository for FunaLab.

 ## What is here
 * python/py-chainer  ...
-Portfile for chainer-1.18.0
+Portfile for chainer-1.19.0
 * python/py-filelock ...
 Portfile for filelock-2.0.7
 * python/py-cpplint  ...
 Portfile for CppLint
 * science/cufflinks  ...
 Portfile for Cufflinks-2.2.1
 * science/libsbml-devel ...
-Portfile for libSBML-5.13.0 (supports building SBML Level 3 package extensions)
+Portfile for libSBML-5.13.0 (supports building SBML Level 3 package extensions and language bindings)
+* science/libsbmlsim ...
+Portfile for libSBMLSim-1.3.0 (supports building with language bindings)
 * science/samtools0  ...
 Portfile for samtools-0.1.19 (because [cufflinks requires samtools-0.x](https://github.com/cole-trapnell-lab/cufflinks/issues/14))

 ## How to use